jerome-trc/gzdoom-curios/README.md

 Any GZDoom mod I've developed that's too small to merit its own repository goes into here.

-All source code within is provided under the [MIT License](/LICENSE).
+All source code within, unless otherwise specified, is provided under the [MIT License](/LICENSE).

 ## Contents